AY2526S1-CS2103T-F09-2/tp/docs/DeveloperGuide.md

 ### Adding a new student
-1. Adding a person to the address book
+1. Adding a person to the list
    1. Prerequisites: List all persons using the `list` command.
 Multiple students in the list.

    2. Test case: `addStu n/Alex Tan p/91223344 e/alex@example.com`<br>